Yacine166/ProjetAnalyes/README.md

 # Difficult
--   i can't install library statsmodels and seasonal and i have make a lot change but did not work nchlh i will fix theme soon :)
+-   i can't install library statsmodels and seasonal and i have make a lot change but did not work but i will fix theme soon :)

 # conclusion